- Academic Affairs

 The Chief Academic and Research Officer (CARO) will appoint a Youth Activity Coordinator, who will be responsible for implementing and enforcing University policy.

 Bruce E. Jarrell, MD, FACS, Executive Vice President, Provost, and Dean of the Graduate School

 Erin Golembewski, PhD, Senior Associate Dean, Graduate School

 Youth Activity Guidelines are guidelines developed by the CARO that must be followed by all faculty and staff planning youth programs, tours for minors, or other youth activities.

-The YAC will review and approve requests for Youth Programs, review proposed sponsor’s background checks, maintain a list of all Youth Activity Liaisons, Youth Programs and their Sponsors, and Youth Program Administrators.
+The YAC will review and approve requests for Youth Programs, review proposed sponsor’s background checks, and maintain a list of all Youth Activity Liaisons, Youth Programs and their Sponsors, and Youth Program Administrators.
 The YAC also will conduct periodic reviews of programs for compliance with University policy and update Youth Activity Guidelines as necessary.

 The CARO may appoint a Youth Activity Committee composed of members of the University to advise the CARO and the YAC on matters related to this policy.

 The YAL will be the point of contact within a school or administrative unit who will administer the policy in their school or administrative unit by submitting information on their programs to the YAC, obtaining and maintaining parental/guardian consent forms, requesting criminal background checks of sponsors, reporting injuries, disruption by, or dismissal of minor(s), and approving group tours that include minors.

 The YPA is responsible for collecting and maintaining all required materials for sponsors and minor participants within their program to ensure compliance with the policy.

 The minor must be at least 14 to work in an office and 16 to work in a laboratory.